Xiaoxiang

 Xiaoxiang, also transliterated XiaoXiang, Hsiao Hsiang, and Chiu Chiang, in some older sources, refers to the "lakes and rivers" region in south-central China south of the middle-reaches of the Yangtze River and corresponding, more or less, with Hunan province.
 Xiaoxiang is less a precise geographic entity than a concept.
-Xiaoxiang is used in the genre of Xiaoxiang poetry of Classical Chinese poetry and in literature for symbolic purposes, in part because this was a significant area, which at least through the Song dynastic era China was still considered a wild place full of malaria, barbarians, and wild beasts.
-Indeed, for much of early Chinese history, this area belonged not to China, but to the independent state of Chu.
+Xiaoxiang is used in the genre of Xiaoxiang poetry of Classical Chinese poetry and in literature for symbolic purposes, in part because this was a significant area, which at least through the Song dynastic era was still considered a wild place full of malaria and wild beasts.
+For much of early Chinese history, this area belonged to the state of Chu.
 Beginning at least with Qu Yuan, in the third century BCE, this region came to symbolically represent the unjust exile of a talented minister or government official by an unappreciative king or emperor.

 The following quote succinctly describes the authors who helped shape the literary image of the Xiaoxiang and their feelings in that regard:

 With few exceptions, their compositions adopted the literary trope of the south as a place of unjust exile, and the XiaoXiang literary paradigm came to be permeated with the themes of separation and accusations that the sovereigns were listening to the wrong men.
 Even the name XiaoXiang has a melancholy ring.